Interlacing Diffusions: Edge particle systems

+This is immediate from (\ref{onesidedtransitionrelation}) since each diffusion process in this section is an honest Markov process.

-we arrive at the following proposition. \begin{prop} The process $(X_1^{(1)}(t),\cdots,X_1^{(n)}(t))$ has transition densities $\bar{s}_t(x,x')$. \end{prop} \begin{proof} Checking the parabolic equation with the correct spatial boundary conditions is as before.
+Then, checking the parabolic equation with the correct spatial boundary conditions is as before.
 Now the $t=0$ boundary condition, again follows from the fact that all contributions from off diagonal terms in the determinant have at least one term vanishing uniformly in this new domain $(x_1 \ge \cdots \ge x_n) $. \end{proof} Via a simple integration, we obtain the following formulae for the distributions of the leftmost and rightmost particles in the Gelfand-Tsetlin pattern, \begin{cor}

 where $x^{(0)}=(x^{(0)}_1\le \cdots \le x^{(0)}_n)$ and $\bar{x}^{(0)}=(\bar{x}^{(0)}_1\ge \cdots \ge \bar{x}^{(0)}_n)$. \end{cor} For $p_t^{(k)}$ the heat kernel and $x^{(0)}=(0, \cdots ,0)$ this recovers a formula from \cite{Warren}.
 In the $BESQ(d)$ case and $t=1$ the above give expressions for the largest and smallest eigenvalues for the $LUE$ ensemble.
 We obtain the analogous expressions in the Jacobi case as $t\to \infty$ since the $JUE$ is the invariant measure of non-intersecting Jacobi processes.